geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/4-building-the-smallest-possible-track.md

 tags: ["writing a roller coaster simulation"]
 ---

-In the previous chapter, I said we were going to visualize the evaluated motion with a small demo, but I realized we first need something else first.
 To visualize motion properly, we need something for our little object to move along.
 And that means we need a track.

 In this article, we focus on an extremely simplified roller coaster track.
 And when I say extremely simplified, I really mean it: it's just a plane.
 A straight line.
 A first-order curve.
 Basically the easiest form of track you can possibly build without accidentally creating a real coaster.